SherG/sherrieg/content/blog/rites-of-fall/index.md

 With the Thanksgiving holiday coming up, I have so many things to be grateful for.
 This will really be a special Thanksgiving.

 Like you, I'm also thinking of those less fortunate.
 Getting ready for winter can be expensive.
 Firewood is now $460/cord.
 Other forms of heat have gone up significantly as well.
-Snow tires with installation and studs are over $500.
+Snow tires with installation and studs are over $500 - $600.

 * Significant spikes in heating bills will be hitting the elderly hard, for example.
-Here in New Hampshire we have a program called "Neighbor Helping Neighbor" where you can contribute to others' energy bills.
-(You can even do this when paying your electric bill.)
+Here in New Hampshire we have a program called "<a href="https://www.nhnfund.org/" target="blank">Neighbor Helping Neighbor</a>" where you can contribute to others' energy bills.
+(You can even do this <a href="https://www.eversource.com/content/nh/residential/account-billing/payment-assistance/neighbor-helping-neighbor" target="blank">when paying your electric bill</a>.)
 * Temperatures can get as low as -19F (-28C) in winter here, so donations of coats and winter clothing are in demand too.
 There are coat drives currently set up at some grocery stores.
 * There are some individuals who endure homelessness in the state during winter.
 They manage somehow to live in their freezing vehicles.